AdithyaP-AI72/Clone-Fest-Week-1/README.md

 * [ ] Write a brief summary of any Bonus Innovation features for the judges.
 * [ ] Do a final check of all deliverables and the `README.md` to ensure everything is perfect for submission.

-# TEAM :
+# TECH STACK :
-PERSON 1 -
+Frontend - React
-PERSON 2 - DIA
+Backend - Flask
-PERSON 3 -
+Database - SQLite